How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 1. The Rubbish Collection Enterprise

-How the Idea Came About
+How the Idea Came Into My Mind

 In my urban community, I noticed a simple but valuable problem: most people had no time to dispose of their rubbish regularly, especially those living in fenced homes.
-Public garbage collection existed, but it wasn’t reliable or consistent.

-This gap created an opportunity.
-I realized that with proper planning, I could offer a door-to-door garbage collection service that was cheap, fast, and convenient.
+I realized that with proper planning, I could offer a door-to-door garbage collection service that was cheap, fast, convenient, and attractive.

 Startup Costs

-How the Business Worked
+How the Business Operated

 I created a simple plan:

-• Approach each home directly
+• Approach each home directly and negotiate UGX 3,500 per collection

 • Collect rubbish twice a week